Great care can help someone with Friedreich's ataxia to have an independent lifestyle.

 Having provided live-in care since 1989, our person-centred approach helps people across England and Wales who live with Friedreich’s ataxia to achieve the lifestyle they want.

 We believe that there’s more to care than just experience.
 Each of our specialists work carefully to match our customer with a carer who has similar interests, hobbies and even beliefs.
+Your care plan will be developed around your specific needs and preferences, and will be adapted accordingly as your condition and circumstances change.

 David is from Devon and is living with Fredreich’s ataxia.
 Having been largely supported by his family for several years, the time came when David’s sister, Sarah, felt that some extra help was needed.
 That was when she came across Helping Hands.